We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Insurance documents – Please bring 3 photocopies of your Travel insurance documents with you.
 One to hand in at both the forest and marine site, and one to keep with you.
 Not applicable if your school is providing travel insurance cover.

-Photocopy of passport – Please bring 4 passport photocopies with you (each on a single piece of A4 paper) as you will need to hand these in at each camp.
+Photocopy of passport – Please bring 3 passport photocopies with you (each on a separate piece of A4 paper) as you will need to hand these in at each camp and you should have a spare in-case you lose your passport.
+Store these in a separate place to your passport.

 Visa copy – Please bring 3 photocopies with you.
 One to hand in at both the forest and marine site, and one to keep with you.